celeron55/buildat/README.md

 Buildat Windows How-To
 ======================

 Use Mingw-w64 in an MSYS environment.
+Make sure to use a pthreads version of Mingw-w64.
+Windows threads are not supported ATM.

     $ cd /path/to/Urho3D
     $ mkdir Build